Toll the Hounds: Prologue

 The prologue is divided into four separate scenes.

-The first is in a "necropolis of sorts", where two people, who are revealed to be dead, witness a meeting between Hood, Edgewalker, Shadowthrone and Anomander Rake, though they are not privy to what is discussed.
+The first is in a "necropolis of sorts", where two people, who are revealed to be dead, witness a meeting between Hood, Edgewalker, Shadowthrone, and Anomander Rake, though they are not privy to what is discussed.

 The second is set in the realm of Dragnipur, where it is suggested that the Wagon is becoming very difficult to pull, as more souls keep dying.
 While on the horizon, Chaos steadily advances on the Gate of Kurald Galain.

-The third scene plays out in a village, where two girls notice the departure of a dog, and decide to follow.
+The third scene plays out in a village, where two girls notice the departure of a dog and decide to follow.

 The last scene is by a fire on an empty plain (likely in Kruppe's dream world), where Kruppe asks K'rul to witness him dance.

 Genabackis

 Darujhistan

-The retired Bridgeburners are enjoying their retirement when Assassins from the Assassins' Guild suddenly come after them, though the assassins soon discover that the Bridgeburners aren't easy marks.
+The retired Bridgeburners are enjoying their retirement when assassins from the Assassins' Guild suddenly come after them, though the assassins soon discover that the Bridgeburners aren't easy marks.

-Spite and her companions arrive in Darujhistan, and go their separate ways.
+Spite and her companions arrive in Darujhistan and go their separate ways.
 Crokus, under the alias Cutter, is anxious at the thought of being reunited with his old friends at the Phoenix Inn, while Barathol seeks anonymity in the city.

 Mappo Runt is anxious to find Icarium, who is on the Letheri continent.
-He hires the Trygalle Trade Guild to take him to that distant continent and is accompanied by Gruntle, who does this because he is irritated by all the attention from the acolytes and priestess of Trake, the new God of War.
+He hires the Trygalle Trade Guild to take him to that distant continent and is accompanied by Gruntle, who does this because he is irritated by all the attention from the acolytes and priestesses of Trake, the new God of War.